Rebalancing

 Training a Linear Classification Model

-In the following, a linear RidgeClassifier model will be used to try and predict the value of the target variable (SeriousDlqin2yrs, i.e. whether a person will default) using the remainder of the columns as explanatory variables.
+In the following, a linear RidgeClassifier model will be used to try and predict the value of the target variable SeriousDlqin2yrs.
+The remainder of the columns are used as explanatory variables.
 The test-train-split technique will be used to evaluate the performance of the model in that task.

-The preprocess() convenience function will be used to preprocess the data, used to train the RidgeClassifier model, using a fitted instance of the ModellingPreprocessor class available in the Synthesized SDK.
-The preprocessing will label or one-hot encode the categorical columns and transform the continuous columns using a StandardScaler.
+Before fitting the RidgeClassifier model some preprocessing needs to be applied to the dataset.
+The SDK offers the preprocess() convenience function that will be used to preprocess the dataset.
+The preprocessing will label, or one-hot encode the categorical columns, and transform the continuous columns using a StandardScaler.

 from synthesized.insight.modelling import ModellingPreprocessor